 Make Ahead To Save Time

-These brownie baked oats can be made ahead and stored in your fridge overnight to be baked in the morning.
+This brownie oatmeal can be made ahead and stored in your fridge overnight to be baked in the morning.
 It’s ideal because you can put it in your oven and let it bake while you run around getting ready for the day.
 Then when you are ready to eat you will have a warm breakfast waiting for you!
 No thinking or mess in the morning is a win in my books

 Or if you don’t have 45 minutes to let it bake in the morning, you can bake it over the weekend or the night before.
-It should last in your fridge for 4-5 days after it’s cooked.
-I reheat mine in the microwave and add some milk for the best results.
+It should last in your fridge in a airtight container for 4-5 days after it’s cooked.
+I reheat my leftover baked oatmeal in the microwave and add some milk for the best results.

-Another idea I’d recommend is baking these brownie baked oats in muffin tins, and freeze them in individual zip lock bags for easy lunches or snacks.
+Another idea I’d recommend is baking these vegan oatmeal brownies in muffin tins, and freeze them in individual zip lock bags for easy lunches or snacks.
 They can be frozen for up to 3 months.

 How To Eat